Subscriptions and use of website terms and conditions

 When you use the Website, you may provide us with personal information about yourself.
 We use such information to, amongst other things, improve the service we provide to you, provide you with information, products or services that you request from us or which we feel may interest you, for the purposes of record-keeping, and to notify you about changes to our services.
 Every care will be taken to ensure your information is protected.

-We will not release, offer or sell any personal information you provide to other third parties, without first seeking your permission.
 We may disclose aggregated anonymous information regarding demographics and other similar information to third parties for reporting purposes only.

 2.4 Email registration

 If you are registered to receive any of our regular email bulletins, we may also send you ad hoc emails containing news and feature content; highlighting job and professional development opportunities; announcing research surveys and consultations; providing information about our own services; and disseminating information and marketing materials by third parties that relate to our editorial themes, and that we believe are relevant to those working in the cultural sector.
 Each email we send will have details of how you can deregister from future emails.

 We may allow third parties, such as Google, to access anonymous data about you and your use of this Website in order to serve you remarketing adverts on websites across the internet.

 The Website may use text files known as ‘cookies’ to gather information.
 Cookies can store information about your preferences on a particular site.

 A subscription to ArtsProfessional comprises password-based or IP-based access to digital content delivered through the Website.